crypto-org-chain/chain-docs/docs/getting-started/local-devnet.md

 Congratulations!
 You've successfully transferred `12345678 CRO` to Bob.

-If you are interested in contributing or joining our testnet, you can continue reading the following sections about [Joining the Thaler Testnet](./thaler-testnet.md).
+If you are interested in contributing or joining our testnet, you can continue reading the following sections about [Joining the Croeseid Testnet](./thaler-testnet.md).

 ### Export & Import Tx